toolleeo/cli-apps/README.md

 * [bandwhich](https://github.com/imsnif/bandwhich) - Terminal bandwidth utilization tool.
 * [bluetuith](https://github.com/darkhz/bluetuith) - A TUI-based Bluetooth connection manager, which can interact with Bluetooth adapters and devices.
 It aims to be a replacement to most Bluetooth managers, like blueman.
 * [bore](https://github.com/ekzhang/bore) - A simple CLI tool for making tunnels to localhost.
+* [chiko](https://github.com/felangga/chiko) - The ultimate beauty gRPC Client on your Terminal: a simple tool to interact with gRPC services using a beautiful terminal interface.
 * [darkhttpd](https://unix4lyfe.org/darkhttpd/) - Darkhttpd is a simple, fast HTTP 1.1 web server for static content.
 It does not support PHP or CGI etc but is designed to serve static content, which it does very well.
 * [dog](https://github.com/ogham/dog) - dog is a command-line DNS client.
 It has colorful output, understands normal command-line argument syntax, supports the DNS-over-TLS and DNS-over-HTTPS protocols, and can emit JSON.
 * [doggo](https://doggo.mrkaran.dev/) - DNS client for humans.
 Features include: colors, tabular and JSON formats, and reverse DNS lookup.